-In particular, the courts tend to grant preliminary injunctions on the basis of unregistered rights if specific requirements are fulfilled (eg, in cases involving unregistered trademarks that are protected through the use of a sign in the course of business, where the sign has acquired a secondary meaning as a trademark among the public, as well as unregistered Community designs).
+In particular, the courts tend to grant preliminary injunctions not only on the basis of registered rights, but also on the basis of unregistered rights if specific requirements are fulfilled (eg, in cases involving unregistered trademarks that are protected through the use of a sign in the course of business, where the sign has acquired a secondary meaning as a trademark among the public, as well as unregistered Community designs).
 An interlocutory injunction may be granted on the basis of copyright infringement and the supplementary protection against misappropriation under domestic unfair competition law (known as 'passing off').
 This remedy has been welcomed by rights holders, as it gives them the opportunity to stop immediately the imitation of product designs, packaging and slogans.

-In preliminary proceedings the claimant may assert claims for a cease-and-desist order, as well as for the disclosure of information about the infringing act and a preliminary seizure order.
-Further, in the event of an adequate likelihood of infringement, a court may request that:

-- the suspected offender submit any relevant documentation; and - relevant goods be inspected

-Where an IP right has been infringed in commercial circumstances, the courts may order that bank documents, accounts and sales figures be submitted.
+In preliminary proceedings the claimant may assert claims for a cease and desist order, as well as for the disclosure of information about the infringing act and a preliminary seizure order.
+Further, in the event of an adequate likelihood of infringement, a court may request that: - the suspected offender submit any relevant documentation; and - relevant goods be inspected Where an IP right has been infringed in commercial circumstances, the courts may order that bank documents, accounts and sales figures be submitted.
 Such measures amount to an effective legal tool for obtaining information and evidence regarding an infringer's activities.
-Given that the German courts may order such a submission in relation to interim proceedings on application of the rights holder without having heard the suspected offender, the opportunities for rights holders to avail of enhanced enforcement measures are set to increase.
+Given that the German courts may order such a submission in relation to interim proceedings on application of the rights holder without having heard the suspected offender, Germany provides for efficient means for right holders to enforce their rights and prosecute infringements.
+Claimants must be aware that a